eurocontrol-swim/SWIM-TI-YP-prototype/README.md

-    build           Clones/updates the necessary git repositories and builds the involved docker images provision       Provisions the Subscription Manager with initial data (users) start           Starts up all the SWIM services start --prov    Starts up all the SWIM services after Provisioning the Subscription Manager with initial data stop            Stops all the services
+    build           Clones/updates the necessary git repositories and builds the involved docker images provision       Provisions the Subscription Manager with initial data (users) start           Starts up all the SWIM services stop            Stops all the services
     stop --clean    Stops all the services and cleans up the containers status          Displays the status of the running containers